githubtraining/react-course/responses/01-components.md

 [ADD IMAGE HERE]

-Take a look at the following line in `App.js`.
+Take a look at the following line in `App.jsx`.

 ```javascript
 class App extends React.Component